Material flow analysis of polyurethane

 Building and construction, electronic equipment, and carpet underlayment account for the most in-use stock in the US.
 It is a combined effect of large annual production and a long product lifetime.
 The product lifetime distribution of different use sectors is shown in figure 2 showing lifetimes which range from less than one year for packaging to decades for buildings .

 The only loop in the Sankey diagram is that of flexible foam which is recycled into carpet underlay.
-This is mechanically recycled using rebonding, the only PU recycling method that is in commercially used in the US today.
+This is mechanically recycled using rebonding, the only Polyurethane recycling method that is in commercially used in the US today.

 What are the opportunities for PU in the US?